 Updated Academic Tree for Professor Irv Glassman

 Professor Emiritus Fred Dryer has created updated Academic Trees for Irv Glassman and Bob Jahn.
-These materials are updated from the original version created in 1993, and will continue to be updated.
+These materials are updated from the original version created in 1993.

-Three Princeton University students researched the story of Princeton's Aeronautical Research Center at Forrrestal
+Three Princeton University students researched the story of Princeton's Aeronautical Research Center at Forrestal

-The students created a podcast that covers the growth of Princeton's aeronautics department that started out as a one man project lead by Dan Sayre, discusses how gloveal events Princeton specific dynamics and individual impact played togehter to shape the history, and ultimately discovered what happened to it.
+The students created a podcast that covers the growth of Princeton's aeronautics department, which started out as a one man project lead by Dan Sayre.

-Former Professor of Aeronautics at Princeton Jet Propulsion Center, Joseph Vincent Charyk, Passed Away
+Former Professor of Aeronautics at Princeton Jet Propulsion Center, Joseph Vincent Charyk

 Charyk was a Professor of Aeronautics at Princeton University from 1946 to 1955, where he helped establish the Guggenheim Jet Propulsion Center.